gtherin/bulkhours/README.md

-This package is a support library for different courses.
+BulkHours is a solution of interactive education with real time interations.
+It facilitates the student follow-up by the teacher, and gives a platform to easily load package content to build courses.

 - [Data information page](data/README.md)